mas-bandwidth/gafferongames/content/post/deterministic_lockstep.md

 And here's the key part: the simulation on the right can only simulate frame n when it has the input for that frame.
 If it doesn't have the input, it has to wait.

 For example, if you were sending across using TCP you could simply send the inputs and nothing else, and on the other side you could read the packets coming in, and each input received corresponds to one frame for the simulation to step forward.
-If no input arrives for render frame, the right side can't advance forward, it has to wait for the next input to arrive.
+If no input arrives for a given render frame, the right side can't advance forward, it has to wait for the next input to arrive.

 Let's say you're using TCP, you've disabled [Nagle's Algorithm](http://en.wikipedia.org/wiki/Nagle's_algorithm), and you're sending inputs from the left to the right simulation once per-frame (60 times per-second).